GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 3. Wait for the resources to be created, and then view the deployment details by navigating to the resource group where you created them.

 ## Custom Form Case: Hero Limited
-### Training a custom model with forms without labels

 Suppose the company Hero Limited sends out invoices.
 Although the forms are sent digitally, an employee at Hero Limited is still manually transferring the data in the forms to a database.